apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *snapshot.trust.empty* :
     (Java system property only: **zookeeper.snapshot.trust.empty**)
     **New in 3.5.6:**
+    This property controls whether or not ZooKeeper should treat missing snapshot files as a fatal state that can't be recovered from.
-    Set to true to allow ZooKeeper servers recovery without snapshot files.
-This should only be set when upgrading from old versions of ZooKeeper (3.4.x, pre 3.5.3) where ZooKeeper might only have transaction log files without any presence of snapshot files.
+    Set to true to allow ZooKeeper servers recover without snapshot files.
+This should only be set during upgrading from old versions of ZooKeeper (3.4.x, pre 3.5.3) where ZooKeeper might only have transaction log files but without presence of snapshot files.
+If the value is set during upgrade, we recommend to set the value back to false after upgrading and restart ZooKeeper process so ZooKeeper can continue normal data consistency check during recovery process.
     Default value is false.

 <a name="sc_clusterOptions"></a>